-Foreign banks are not famous for paying much tax in Australia.
-Goldman Sachs, JP Morgan and RBS spring to mind as serial tax dodgers which also pick up government mandates.
+Foreign banks are not famous for paying too much tax in Australia.
+At least ING, as a group, has been paying some tax – unlike Goldman Sachs, JP Morgan and RBS.

 Public support is vital so that we can continue to investigate and publish articles that tell truth to power.
 Subscribe with a monthly contribution if you can, see below.
 Join our newsletter, share and like posts, if you can not make a financial contribute.

 We are counting down the Top 40 Tax Dodgers.
 There are now three years of tax transparency data published by the Tax Office and we have used this data to work out which large companies operating in Australia have paid the least tax, or no tax.

 Notable players such as Google, eBay, Booking.com, Expedia are not near the top of the ATO list.
 That’s because they don’t (yet) recognise income earned here; instead, they book Australian revenue directly to their associates offshore.
 They will be ranked in due course.